emreozgoz/awesome-chatgpt-prompts-turkish/README.md

 Contributed by: [@f](https://github.com/f)
 Reference: https://www.engraved.blog/building-a-virtual-machine-inside/

-> i want you to act as a linux terminal.
+> Linux terminali gibi konuşmanı istiyorum.
 I will type commands and you will reply with what the terminal should show.
 I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so. when i need to tell you something in english, i will do so by putting text inside curly brackets {like this}. my first command is pwd

 ## Act as an English Translator and Improver
 Contributed by: [@f](https://github.com/f)